Wowfunhappy/Pebble-RSS-Reader/README.md

 # Pebble-RSS-Reader
 A full-text RSS Reader for the Pebble Smartwatch.
-Uses SimplyJS, because CloudPebble is gone and I couldn't get pebble.js to work in the SDK.
+Uses SimplyJS, because CloudPebble is gone and I couldn't get PebbleJS to work in the SDK.
 It supports a total of nine different RSS feeds.

 To use:
 1. Install the SimplyJS app on your Pebble, from the Pebble/Rebble app store.